 The Oakley SI Assault boot is lightweight but rugged enough for tough terrain and military operations.

-Ill keep these boots forever.
-These suckers are light weight, breathe well and lasted me 2 deployments one in Iraq and one in Afghan.
+I really liked these boots the minute I put them on.
+They fit my foot great and have so far lasted well working in them every day.
+These shoes are light weight, breathe well and lasted me 2 deployments one in Iraq and one in Afghan.
 I did have to resole the boots so i could have some traction going up mountains, but i will keep these boots forever along with the souls as a war momentum.

 Video – Oakley SI Assault boot review